 However, efficient CRM depends on the implementation of technologies.

-As a business-minded person, the next question you might have in your mind is; What are the components of CRM beneficial for your business?
+As a business-minded person, the next question you might have in your mind is; What are the components of Customer Relationship Management beneficial for your business?

-To help you answer that, below are the key tools and components of CRM vital to your business;
+To help you answer that, below are the key tools and components of CRM vital to your organization.

 1. Workflow Automation